GPVcode/algorithms/1768. Merge Strings Alternately/readme.md

 Space Complexity: O(n + m) for the output.
 The algorithm itself uses O(1) space apart from the output.
 Extend/Elaborate:

+# Engage
-Teacher: "Why is this useful?
+Why is this useful?
 Imagine building a tool for designers where they want to merge patterns from two designs.
 This algorithm can help with that!
-The world of algorithms is all around us!"
+The world of algorithms is all around us!

 # Evaluate: